Holocaust terror 'should never be forgotten'

 "You can't live with hatred and with hate and with grief because... you can't live with it and you cant cope with it," she explained, saying that many victims of the Holocaust went on to commit suicide.

 "You can't forget things like that, flashes come back of the past.
-A tragedy of that enormity must never be forgotten... this is not comparable to anything in the world," she said.
+A tragedy of this enormity must never be forgotten... this is not comparable to anything in the world," she said.

 This item, first broadcast on BBC Radio 4's Today programme on Friday 25 January 2013, is a longer version of the broadcast interview.
 You can see the documentary, "Prisoner Number A26188: Henia Bryer", on Sunday 27 January on BBC1 at 10.25pm.